Colossal orbital-Edelstein effect in non-centrosymmetric superconductors

-with $\partial_x\equiv\partial/\partial k_x$, $\epsilon_{1(2)}=\epsilon_{yz(xz)}(k_x)$, and $v_{1(2)}=\partial_x \epsilon_{yz(xz)}(k_x)$.
-Clearly, in the case of spin-Rashba, the unperturbed spin degenerate bands satisfy $\epsilon_1=\epsilon_2$ and the Edelstein susceptibility is exactly zero (Fig. \ref{Fig2}(b)).
-In turn, the susceptibility for the orbital-Rashba case is non zero due to the difference in effective masses and crystal field splitting that characterize the dispersions originating from different orbitals.
-At finite momentum $k_y$ the susceptibility in the spin-Rashba case becomes finite and allows a direct comparison of the response between the two cases.
-In Fig.~\ref{Fig2}(a) we show the bands at $k_y=0 (\pi/2)$ for positive (negative) $k_x$ of the spin-Rashba model for $\alpha=0.1 t$ and in Fig.~\ref{Fig2}(b) the induced spin magnetization evaluated for $q=0.02$ (in units of the inverse atomic lattice constant).
-The linear response condition is satisfied and the magnetization is proportional to the applied momentum via the susceptibility.
-A finite response is found for non-zero $k_y$, peaked at the band splitting nearby the $\Gamma$ point.
+with $\partial_x\equiv\partial/\partial k_x$, $v_{1(2)}=\partial_x \epsilon_{1(2)}(k_x)$, and $\epsilon_{1(2)}=\epsilon_{yz(xz)}(k_x)$.
+In Fig.~\ref{Fig2}(a) we show the bands at $k_y=0 (\pi/2)$ for positive (negative) $k_x$ of the SR model for $\alpha=0.1 t$ and in Fig.~\ref{Fig2}(b) the induced spin magnetization evaluated for $q=0.02$ (in units of the inverse atomic lattice constant), for which the linear response condition Eq.~(\ref{Eq:LinearResp}) is satisfied.
+Clearly, in the case of SR, the unperturbed spin-degenerate bands satisfy $\epsilon_1=\epsilon_2$ and the Edelstein susceptibility is exactly zero (Fig. \ref{Fig2}(b) circular marks).
+At finite momentum $k_y$ the unperturbed bands admix and the susceptibility in the SR case becomes finite (Fig. \ref{Fig2}(b) triangular marks), with a response peaked at the band splitting nearby the $\Gamma$ point.

-The Edelstein magnetization for the case of the ORE is more interesting.
-In Fig.~\ref{Fig2}(c) we show the bands at $k_y=0 (0.9\pi)$ for positive (negative) $k_x$ of the orbital-Rashba model for $t'=0.4 t$ and $\alpha=0.1 t$.
-A light effective mass band, originating from the $d_{xy}$ orbital, detaches and shifts down in energy with respect to the other two bands originating from the $d_{yz}$ and $d_{xz}$ orbitals, that remain degenerate at the $\Gamma$ point.
-As a result the light and heavy bands cross at finite momentum and an avoided crossing is generated at finite $\alpha$.
-This is generally expected to occur for 2DES.
-An additional crystal field splitting $\delta_z=0.5 t$ is added to tune the avoided crossing position.
+The orbital Edelstein magnetization is more interesting.
+In Fig.~\ref{Fig2}(c) we show the bands at $k_y=0 (0.9\pi)$ for positive (negative) $k_x$ of the OR model Eq.~(\ref{Eq:h0}) for $t'=0.4 t$ and $\alpha=0.1 t$.
+A light effective mass band, originating from the $d_{xy}$ orbital, detaches and shifts down in energy with respect to the other two heavy bands, that remain degenerate at the $\Gamma$ point.
+As a result the light and heavy bands cross at finite momentum and an avoided crossing is generated for finite $\alpha$.
+In Fig.~\ref{Fig2}(d) the induced orbital moment for $q=0.02$ is finite for every $k_y$ and a sign change appears that is pinned to the avoided crossing.
+This is understood at $k_y=0$ by inspection of Eq.~(\ref{Eq:MatElky0}).
+At the avoided crossing, the energy difference between the unperturbed bands $\epsilon_1-\epsilon_2$ changes sign and so does the matrix element Eq.~(\ref{Eq:MatElky0}).
+Alternatively, the velocities of the Rashba-split bands interchange at the avoided crossing.
+Their sum, weighted by the angular momentum expectation value $\langle L_y\rangle^{\rm N}_{\bf k}$, of opposite sign for the two bands and maximal at the avoided crossings (see color code in Fig.~\ref{Fig2}(c)), gives rise to a sign change of the signal and to peaks in its proximity.